tstoff/jquery_workshop/README.md

 Starting small, we use this template to fiddle around with jQuery.

 ## Fourth Task:
-- Use the JavaScript Object below to Mock a backend and display the text and the headline corresponding to the right artist picture
+- Use the JavaScript Object below to Mock a backend and display the text and the headline corresponding to the chosen artist picture.
-    - Little Tip: Do not use jQuery only ;-)

 Backend Object:
 ```json